emissary-ingress/emissary/reference/core/tls.md

 ### TLS Parameters

-The `min_tls_version` setting configures the minimum TLS protocol version that Ambassador will use to establish a secure connection.
+The `min_tls_version` setting configures the minimum TLS protocol version that Ambassador Edge Stack will use to establish a secure connection.
 When a client using a lower version attempts to connect to the server, the handshake will result in the following error: `tls: protocol version not supported`.

-The `max_tls_version` setting configures the maximum TLS protocol version that Ambassador will use to establish a secure connection.
+The `max_tls_version` setting configures the maximum TLS protocol version that Ambassador Edge Stack will use to establish a secure connection.
 When a client using a higher version attempts to connect to the server, the handshake will result in the following error: `tls: server selected unsupported protocol version`.

 The `cipher_suites` setting configures the supported [cipher list](https://commondatastorage.googleapis.com/chromium-boringssl-docs/ssl.h.html#Cipher-suite-configuration) when negotiating a TLS 1.0-1.2 connection.
 This setting has no effect when negotiating a TLS 1.3 connection.
 When a client does not support a matching cipher a handshake error will result.